#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 Getting to his feet, he wavered and held the wall.

-A flash of memory – she held the wall in the elevator.
-Sighed and bit the corner of her lip.
+A flash of memory – she held the wall in the elevator, gave a long sigh, and bit the corner of her lip.

 Damn, the sound was lyrically sexy.